joud-almahdi/NookipediaTuwaiqCapstone/README.md

 Due to the nature of MVVM, notes get updated immediately after being changed.However, this sometimes causes the app to lag a bit,occasionally showing a previous version of the list before reverting back to the new,correct list .This could be the result of phone space,but I nevertheless would like to improve upon this

+The image in the profile view is static and cannot be changed,I would like to be able to store images in firebase to allow for changing it